 The selected unit must be of a type that is eligible for the program [24 CFR 982.305(a)].
 Certain types of dwelling units cannot be assisted under the HCV program.
 Other types may be assisted under certain conditions.
+In addition, the owner must document legal ownership of the specified unit.
 See chapter 9 for more detail on unit eligibility policies and process.

 The selected unit must meet HUD's Housing Quality Standards (HQS) and/or equivalent state or local standards approved by HUD [24 CFR 982.305(a)].
-The PHA will inspect the owner's dwelling unit at least annually to ensure that the unit continues to meet HQS requirements.
-See chapter 8 for a discussion of the HQS standards and policies for HQS inspections at initial lease-up and throughout the family's tenancy.
+The PHA will inspect the owner's dwelling unit at various stages of HCV program participation, to ensure that the unit continues to meet HQS requirements.
+See chapter 8 for a discussion of the HQS standards, as well as the process for HQS inspections at initial lease-up and throughout the family's tenancy.

-The PHA must determine that the proposed rent for the unit is reasonable [24 CFR 982.305(a)].
+The PHA must determine that the cost of the unit is reasonable [24 CFR 982.305(a)].
 The rent must be reasonable in relation to comparable unassisted units in the area and must not be in excess of rents charged by the owner for comparable, unassisted units on the premises.
 See chapter 8 for a discussion of requirements and policies on rent reasonableness, rent comparability and the rent reasonableness determination process.

-At initial lease-up of a unit, if the gross rent exceeds the applicable payment standard, the PHA must ensure that the family share does not exceed 40 percent of the family's monthly adjusted income [24 CFR 982.305(a)].
+At initial lease-up of a unit, the PHA must determine that the share of rent to be paid by the family does not exceed 40 percent of the family's monthly adjusted income [24 CFR 982.305(a)].
 See chapter 6 for a discussion of the calculation of family income, family share of rent and HAP.

 The dwelling lease must comply with all program requirements [24 CFR 982.308].
 Owners are encouraged to use their standard leases when renting to an assisted family.
-The HUD Tenancy Addendum includes the HUD requirements governing the tenancy and must be added word-forword to the owner's lease.
+However, the HCV program requires that the Tenancy Addendum, which helps standardize the tenancy requirements for all assisted families, be added word-for-word to that lease.
 See chapter 9 for a discussion of the dwelling lease and tenancy addendum, including lease terms and provisions.

-The PHA and the owner must execute a Housing Assistance Payment (HAP) Contract (Form HUD-52641).
+The PHA and the owner enter into a formal contractual relationship by executing the Housing Assistance Payment (HAP) Contract (Form HUD-52641).
 The HAP contract format is prescribed by HUD.
-See chapter 9 for a discussion of the HUD requirements for execution of the HAP contract.
+See chapter 9 for a discussion of the HAP contract execution process.

 13-I.C.
-OWNER RESPONSIBILITIES [24 CFR 982.452]
+OWNER RESPONSIBILITIES [24 CFR 982.452, Pub.L.
+109-162]